The Messy Middle Matters

 Apple | iHeart | Overcast | PocketCasts | Spotify | YouTube | All Other Platforms

-Featured Episode
+Featured Conversation

 Ep 39: It Sounds Like Empowerment, But It's Actually Avoidance

 When leaders call it empowerment but mean "figure it out yourself" — that's not collaboration.
 That's avoidance with better branding.
-Listen Now →

 Be a Guest

-Check out the one-pager for potential guests to learn more about the podcast, the format, and what makes for a great conversation.
+Learn more about the podcast, the format, and what makes for a great conversation.

-Partner With the Podcast
+Support the Podcast

 Public Speaking